ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Calibration:
 **Because we are using Arduino Nano 33 BLE we had to prepare a custom code to communicate with Motioncal and to calibrate accelerometer and gyroscope (Adafruit library won't detect the sensor).
 If you are using Adafruit LSM9DS1 (or LSM9DS0) as a standalone module you can use Adafruit Unified Sensor Library**
 1. Magnetometer calibration is done via MotionCal.
 Upload the calibration code and open the app.
-2. Accelerometer and Gyroscope is calibrated via Adafruit library.
+2. Accelerometer and Gyroscope is calibrated via included code.
 3. Write these values into *LSM9DS1_4_IMU*.

 ### Angles: